NikolaySlavov-96/API-Defence/Readme.md

+This project is development of JS, and using NodeJS, ExpressJS and database mongoDB wtih ODM - mongoose.

-Required variables to run the application
+Required variables in file .env to run the application:
 PORT='',
 DB_ADDRESS=''
 DB_USER='',